This cake pricing guide has been a long time coming. I cannot begin to tell you how many times I’ve been asked how to price a cake.

 Recognizing Your Clientele

-Like I mentioned earlier, one of the biggest mistake home bakers can make is trying to compete with grocery stores.
+Like I mentioned earlier, one of the biggest mistakes home bakers can make is trying to compete with grocery stores.
 I think we’ve all done it at some point in time.

 But the people who run to Walmart last minute to pick up a sheet cake are not the same people who are reaching out to you weeks (or months) in advance to create a custom cake for someone special.